A Distributed Generative AI Approach for Heterogeneous Multi-Domain Environments under Data Sharing constraints

 \item \textbf{Average Training Latency per Iteration:} This measures the average computational time required for a single training iteration, providing insight into the training efficiency of the model. \end{enumerate}

-Six different data distribution scenarios are considered to evaluate various test cases.
-The first scenario involves single-domain IID data.
-This is followed by single-domain non-IID data, two-domain IID data, two-domain non-IID data, and a more challenging two-domain non-IID setting.
-Finally, a four-domain IID scenario is included to assess scalability.
+Eight distinct scenarios are considered to evaluate the proposed approach across various test cases.
+The first scenario involves single-domain IID data, followed by single-domain non-IID data.
+Next, two-domain IID and two-domain non-IID scenarios are examined, including a more challenging two-domain non-IID setting.
+To assess scalability, a four-domain IID scenario is also included.
+Finally, two specialized scenarios are considered: a two-domain non-IID setting for medical imaging applications, and a two-domain highly non-IID scenario for higher-resolution images.